TIBCOSoftware/genxdm/GenXdmReleases.wiki.md

 # Releases

+Note that this list stopped being updated at least eight year ago (as of September, 2020), by which time the project as a whole was specifying itself at version 1.6.0.

 This is an informal list of releases, with information about each.
 The list of releases is below; informal discussion of each appears in reverse chronological order, probably with detail increasing as the project matures.